mijimenez/bootcamp_weather_dashboard/README.md

 - Server-side API and 3rd Party API and Library integration

 ## Features
-- Search a city by name to view the following:
+- Allow access to current location or search a city by name to view the following:
     - current weather with the following data:
         - City
         - Date